The Botswana Scouts Association

+With the current President Advocate Duma Boko being the current patron.

+The movement was initiated at the school to instill discipline and build friendship among boys and girls without discrimination and is used as a team building tool aimed at teaching children to take responsibility of their school work, teach them the importance of doing chores at home and school and work with movements from other countries.

 Activities

 Scouts in Botswana grow up learning the outdoor skills from their parents and family.
 They use skills such as fire building and cooking, finding the direction of travel by use of the sun and stars, knots, pioneering, first aid and more, in everyday life.

 Scout groups meet in local schools or in the outdoors in villages.
 Scouts have been involved in the self-help projects and other rural activities.
 Some of these long-term projects are poultry farming, beekeeping, wood and metalworking, and fruit and vegetable production.

 Scouts often take long, adventurous trips into the bush.
 Their trips require much care, as there are numerous dangerous animals such as elephants and lions.

 Adult male leadership is difficult in Botswana, as adult males do not associate themselves with children until they reach the age of 14.
 As a result of this, most leaders are women, teachers and clergymen.

 Many Scout troops have their own vegetable gardens and are taught how to care for cattle, sheep and goats.